; Skip to Content

 Sign at Nelson Produce Farm in Valley Nebraska

-There’s plenty of parking, but it’s all on a field, so if your car isn’t designed for off-roading, don’t go on a wet day.
+There’s plenty of parking, but it’s all on a field.
+If your car isn’t designed for off-roading, don’t go on a wet day.

 There are two draws to the Nelson Produce Farm: Animals and produce.
 I’ll start with the produce side since I think it really sets it apart from other farm experiences.